NetBet's been around since 2001. They're operated by NetBet Enterprises Limited out of Malta and fully licensed by the UK Gambling Commission.

 You won't lose this money.
 It just needs to be in your Smarkets account while the bet settles.
 After the match, the unused balance is yours again.

-Done?
-Tick off each step above to see your total.
+Finished?
+Tick off each step above to view and track your total profit.

 18+.
 Gambling can be addictive.
 If you feel you may have a problem, visit BeGambleAware.org.
 Matched betting involves placing bets with real money.
 While the mathematical approach minimises risk, losses can occur if instructions are not followed exactly.